tz70s/Kubernetes-Fault-Injector-for-Pod/README.md

 # Kubernetes Fault Injection for a single Pod

-### Description
+### Principle

-Kubernetes pod have multiple user's containers attach on a system-default "pause" container with sharing network namespace.That is, each containers in a pod can easily use localhost to communicate.
+1. Each Kubernetes' pod contains several user's containers attach on a system-default "pause" container with sharing network namespace.That is, *each containers in a pod can easily use localhost to communicate.*
+2. Fault Injector masquerade the response from original responsed web server, and using L7 Reverse Proxy make normal traffic pass.
+3. Async Web Server with handling route and query string to change fault injection policy

 ```BASH
 #